zakkhoyt/greasemonkey/markdown_linker/markdown_linker.user.md

 * Write the new "amazon toolkit" files under the newly created dir: `amazon_toolkit/**`, which you can rename to reflect ^.
 * Do not simply copy/paste the code from existing scripts as that code may not be compaitble, may be buggy, and does not follow the conventions outlined in AI instructions.
     * Analyze each dataSource (listed below), ensure that all code conforms to the AI instructions.

 * DO NOT modify any other files during this phase, only write our new toolkit code and (if helpful) a markdown to reflect what's done and what's left to do.
+### NameSpaces
+I think it is wise to design this "toolkit" with what I'm going to call namespaces.
+Here is very rough idea.
+* amazon_toolkit/product_extractor
+* amazon_toolkit/store_extractor
+* amazon_toolkit/url_toolbox - funtions that take in data structs from:
+    * product_extractor
+    * store_extractor
+    * html anchors (this refers what we currently do in "opt+z+click" on anchor)

+let's explore this idea.
+Ask me questions

 ---